Mooh9876/esbot/docs/reviews/review-retrospective.md

 ---

+This retrospective reflects on the applied review process (planning, preparation, review, and follow-up) as required by the exercise.

+---

 ## What Worked Well

 The LoF table structure turned out to be more useful than I expected.
 It forced me to be specific — I couldn't just write "this is confusing", I had to write down the exact file, what the issue is, and how serious it is.
 That made the findings a lot more actionable.